 - Use an intranet that has an established template that has already been tested.
 There are many options available, including some that can be customized to meet your organization’s unique needs.

-Improve your intranet webpages
+3. Improve your content

 If your intranet pages are a series of links, it’s not very useful.
 You also have total control in improving webpages.
 Don’t know where to begin?
 Use your metrics and view your most popular pages and start there.